 - Avoiding over-exercising and over-exertion is especially important whilst your puppy is growing.
 Over-exercising puppies can affect bone and muscle development and this is of particular concern in large and giant breed puppies, e.g. Great Danes, Mastiffs etc

 - Attending a puppy pre-school that only uses reward based methods will help your puppy learn how to interact in a friendly way with other dogs and puppies they meet when out exercising.
-It is very important to start classes as soon as you can (talk to your vet about when your puppy can start) to help prevent potential behaviour issues later on.
+It is very important to start classes as soon as you can to help prevent potential behaviour issues later on.

 Off the lead (running freely):